terse-o/Identifying-Risky-Bank-Loans-using-Decision-Trees/README.md

 Editor: RStudio (v1.2.1335)

-Description:A simple credit approval model using C5.0 Decision Trees depending on various attributes of applicants, followed by model tuning.
+Description: A simple credit approval model using C5.0 Decision Trees depending on various attributes of applicants, followed by model tuning.

 NOTE: